 • Tomato paste: Helps thicken and intensify tomato flavor.

-• Fresh cilantro: Add just before canning for best flavor.
+• Fresh cilantro: Add just before canning for the best flavor.

 • Spices: Dried oregano, cumin, coriander, salt, and sugar round out the flavor.